TeunSchuurmans/python_car/README.md

+#self-driving car in python

-this is a python project where I make a self driving car. with this project I want to get more comfortable with using python, pygame and Object Oriented Programming
+this is a python project where I make a self-driving car, using a neural network and deep-reinforced learning. with this project I want to get more comfortable using algebra, python, pygame and Object-Oriented Programming

+dependencies:
+    pygame